When I started investing in rental properties, I didn’t have a clue about what I was doing.

 I’ll give you the facts.
 You decide.

-Since October 2015, I’ve publicly disclosed the monthly income, expenses and cash flow we collect from our rental properties.
-I also document how much time we spend managing our investments.
+From October 2015 to December 2017 I publicly disclosed my monthly income, expenses and cash flow from my rental properties.
+I also documented the time investment.
 Money is meaningless without its time context.

 I hope my transparency helps you: